 There is always something fun and worthwhile to do in Seattle.

-Whether exploring the bustling cityscape or taking a hike in the nearby forest, there is always something interesting waiting for you.
+Whether exploring the bustling cityscape or taking a hike in the nearby forest, Seattle has some of the best things to do on a trip.

 Whether it is your first time visiting Seattle or if you’ve been many times, these unique things are fun activities to do when you’re in town.